 For example, when the idea of God was first suggested, people may have asked, “Why can’t we see God?”
-There may have been many answers, but the most effective explanations — those that worked well enough to get repeated — were naturally selected out.
-In this case, the best defensive answers were: “Because he’s invisible,” and “If you saw him, it would kill you.”
+There may have been many answers, but the most effective explanations — those that worked well enough to get repeated — were naturally selected.
+In this case, the best defensive answers were, “Because he’s invisible” and “If you saw him, it would kill you.”

 Satisfied with these answers, people went on to ask, “Well… if we can’t see him, can you have him lift that rock?
 Or do something else to prove he’s really here?”
 And again, the best defensive answer became, “God’s creation should be enough evidence, and God desires that you believe with no more evidence than this.”

 After following God for some time, people noticed another problem, and asked, “Why does God treat us the same as the non-believers?
 We both suffer and prosper equally.”
 The story of Job answers this question, essentially saying, “Never question the meme!
 It knows better than you, so just believe.”

 When it came to competition, the meme said, “You should kill anyone who tries to introduce foreign memes.
 If you continue to believe in this meme, good things will happen, but if you believe in other memes, horrific things will happen!”

 And so the meme gradually increased its fitness, by 1) providing non-falsifiable answers, 2) discouraging questions, 3) eliminating the competition, and 4) offering a slew of promises and threats.

 By far, the greatest adaptation to the God meme was Jesus, who took a primarily Jewish religion and made it accessible and applicable to everyone.
 Christianity also brought with it powerful new threats and promises, and commandments to spread this updated meme:

 He said to them, “Go into all the world and preach the gospel to all creation.”